-These Maple Oatmeal Scones are in my top three on the all-time list.
+These Maple Oatmeal Scones are in my top three on the all-time best baking list.

 They are perfect anytime, but this crisp Fall weather makes them even more comforting.